sindresorhus/electron-better-ipc/readme.md

 The return value is sent back to the `ipcRenderer.callMain` in the renderer process.

+### ipcMain.answerRenderer(browserWindow, channel, callback)

+This method listens for a message from `ipcRenderer.callMain` defined in the given BrowserWindow's renderer process and replies back.

+Returns a function, that when called, removes the listener.

+#### browserWindow

+Type: `BrowserWindow`

+The window for which to expect the message.

+#### channel

+Type: `string`

+The channel to send the message on.

+#### callback(data?, browserWindow)

+Type: `Function | AsyncFunction`

+The return value is sent back to the `ipcRenderer.callMain` in the renderer process.

 ### ipcMain.sendToRenderers(channel, data?)

 Send a message to all renderer processes (windows).